-The Chartered Institute of Housing in Scotland (CIH Scotland) has today (Tuesday 14th March) confirmed the appointment of three new board members as their annual housing festival gets underway at the Scottish Event Campus in Glasgow.
+The Chartered Institute of Housing in Scotland (CIH Scotland) has today (Monday 10th September) confirmed the appointment of three new board members.

-Commenting on the new appointments Amanda Britain, Chair of CIH Scotland, said:
+Commenting on the new appointments, Esther Wilson, Chair of CIH Scotland, said:

 “We are delighted to welcome three new board members from such diverse backgrounds and experience.
 They all share our commitment to the profession and the central role of housing in people’s lives, and I know that their wealth of experience across the sector will be invaluable as we go forward.”

-“I would also like to take this opportunity to thank Kenny Simpson and Suzie Scott, who are standing down from the board, for their great support and active contribution.”
+“I would also like to take this opportunity to thank Amanda Britain, Gordon Campbell and Kirsty Wells, who are standing down from the board, for their great support and active contribution.”

 Notes to Editors

 - The Chartered Institute of Housing (CIH) is the independent voice for housing and the home of professional standards.
 Our goal is simple – to provide housing professionals with the advice, support and knowledge they need to be brilliant.
 CIH is a registered charity and not-for-profit organisation.
 This means that the money we make is put back into the organisation and funds the activities we carry out to support the housing sector.
 We have a diverse membership of people who work in both the public and private sectors, in 20 countries on five continents across the world.
 Further information is available at www.cih.org